graved/QuestProgressShare/README.md

 ## Features
 - Share quest progress
-    - with other players in the group
+    - with party members
     - with yourself
     - with local chat
 - Share all quest progress or only finished quests
+- Share quest links instead of plain titles (only if pfQuest is enabled)

 ## Changelog